kaanonal/DSA210-project-kaan-onal/FinalReport.md

   - Very Late (>3 PM)

 #### 4. Temporal Patterns

-- Weekday vs. weekend performance showed minimal differences.
-- Sleep’s cognitive effect appears consistent across days.
+Analysis of weekend vs. weekday performance shows minimal differences in both actual and predicted reaction times, suggesting that sleep's impact on cognitive performance is consistent regardless of the day type.
+This finding supports the robustness of the sleep-cognition relationship analysis.

 ---